NitheshKumar-B/EXP1-Design-Implementation-of-CMOS-Inverter-Design-using-Cadence-EDA-Tool/README.md

-Ex No: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools
+EX.NO: 01     Design & Implementation of CMOS Inverter Design Using Cadence EDA Tools

 Aim:
 To design and implement a CMOS inverter circuit using Cadence EDA tools, analyse its electrical characteristics, and understand the fundamental principles of CMOS technology, including the design process, layout, and simulation techniques.